tubearchivist/docs/mkdocs/docs/installation/proxmox-lxc.md

 **Original requirements from For Docker Compose:** minimal system requirements, the **Tube Archivist** stack needs around 2GB of available memory for a small testing setup and around 4GB of available memory for a mid to large sized installation.
 Minimum requirements for CPU are usually expected to be dual core with 4 threads, with better performance coming from quad core and higher, and more available threads.

 **Requirements for ProxMox LXC:** In my testing, 4 cores, 8GB disk, and 5GB RAM is what I went with in a Debian 12 container with static IP (set in my router).
 At idle it is using 0.09-0.20% of the 4 CPUs, 47.91% of the 5GB RAM (2.40GB), and 3.09GB of disk.
 Your mileage may vary, but this is a good place to start and see where you land.

 ---

-!!! info
-    For **arm64**: **Tube Archivist** is built as a multi-architecture (multi-arch) container, same for Redis.
-Elasticsearch should use the official image for arm64 support.
-Other architectures are not supported.

-!!! bug "Untested"
-    ARM64 builds are essentially untested, as none of the devs have access to any ARM64 devices.
-There are regular unstable builds, for both architecture platforms.
-Help with testing to verify things are working as expected, also on ARM64.

----